hytechclub/web-201/JavaScriptObjects/ObjectsCodeAlong.md

     - `city` - Minneapolis
     - `state` - MN

+### Adding the Features
+1. In the `myCar` object definition, add another property: `features`
+1. The value of the `features` property will be an array!
+Start by setting the value to an empty array (`[]`)
+1. Within the `features` array, add the following values:
+    - "Heated seats"
+    - "Airbags"
+    - "Power steering"

 The owner object should look something like this:
 ```js
 let myCar = {